-• Interlocks or combinational logic, where the output is purely dependent on the combination of the inputs at any instant in time.

-• Sequential networks where the output is dependent not only on the actual inputs but on the sequence of the previous inputs and outputs.
+- Interlocks or combinational logic, where the output is purely dependent on the combination of the inputs at any instant in time. - Sequential networks where the output is dependent not only on the actual inputs but on the sequence of the previous inputs and outputs.

-Figure 9.1 (a) PC system design procedure
+Figure 5.1 (a) PC system design procedure

-Comment

-Mode and function key

-Symbol element execution (cursor moves to next position)

-Where the ladder symbol is the same as the one used previously, it need not be rekeyed

-Output coil, cursor moves to next line

-Parallel contact across X2

-Parallel contact across X2

-Move cursor to next line

-Parallel contact across previous contacts

-Horizontal circuit links to point B

-Vertical links up to point A, using cursor keys

-Editing and writing code to RAM (compiled into logic instructions)
+Figure 9.1 (b) Describing the functional structure of a process

+Entry procedure Key operation Comment 1 LDR WR Mode and function key 2.
+4- X 2 GO Symbol element execution (cursor moves to next position) 3.
+H X 3 GO } Where the ladder symbol is the same as the one used previously, it need not be 4. - rekeyed 5. -O-Y 1 GO Output coil, cursor moves to next line 6.
+YH x 0 GO Parallel contact across X2 7.
+4h x 1 60 Parallel contact across X2 8.
+Move cursor to next line 9, H x 5 GO Parallel contact across previous contacts 10. - GO - GO Horizontal circuit links to point B 11.
+GO - GO Vertical links up to point A, using cursor keys 12 CNV GO Editing and writing code to RAM (compiled into logic instructions)

-Figure 9.2 Graphic programming
+Figure 5.2 Graphing programming

-9.2 Program Structure
+5.2 Program Structure

 At this stage in the investigation of design techniques, it is appropriate to discuss the layout and structure of PLC programs.
-It is sound practice to base any program layout on the general operating structure of all process-control systems.
-This means having definite sections dealing with operating modes, basic functions, process chain or sequence, signal outputs and status display, as indicated in Table 9.1.
+It is sound practice to base any program layout on the general operating structure of all process-control Systems.
+This means having definite sections dealing with operating modes, basic functions, process chain or sequence, signal outputs and status display, as indicated in Table 5.1.

-Table 9.1 Sections of a PLC program Start Operating modes and basic functions starting (basic) position Enabling / reset conditions Process operation / sequence logic Signal outputs Status / indicator output Finish a- Operating modes
+Table 5.1 Sections of a PLC program

+Start

+Operating modes and basic functions

+Starting (basic) position

+Enabling / reset conditions

+Process operation / sequence logic

+Signal outputs

+Status / indicator output

+Finish

+a- Operating modes